 Businesses that have red diesel purchased prior to 1 April 2022 but are no longer entitled to use it should run down the fuel in their vehicles and machines and use up any existing stocks in storage.
 Businesses are not expected to flush out all traces of red diesel from storage tanks but should empty and refill them with white diesel before putting fuel into their vehicles or machines now the rules have changed.

 There is also a possibility that traces of red diesel may be found where plant and equipment is used for both entitled and non-entitled purposes (such as agriculture and construction work).

 HMRC is clear that tanks must either be flushed to remove all traces of red diesel when switching from entitled to non-entitled use or fuelled with white diesel for all uses.
 Hire companies should always complete a post-hire inspection when plant and equipment is returned to them which should note what fuel was in the vehicle.

-4. What should a business do if it finds any red diesel in plant and equipment to be used for construction work after 1 April 2022?
+4. What should a business do if it finds any red diesel in plant and equipment to be used for construction work?

 Businesses should always check what fuel is in the tank and/or engine before starting operation.
-If red diesel is found, businesses should not use the plant or equipment until they have flushed the tank and refilled with the correct fuel and evidence should be kept to prove that this was done (see question 7 below).
+If red diesel is found, businesses should not use the plant or equipment until they have confirmed whether the red diesel was added before 1 April or after that date.
+If the red diesel was added after that, they must flush the tank, refill with the correct fuel and evidence should be kept to prove that this was done (see question 7 below).

 If the plant or equipment was hired, businesses should contact the hire company and inform them that the vehicle or machine contained the wrong fuel for the intended use when hired.